richapatel138/WildMileDB/VertREADME.md

 ## Useful Files

-In the VertebrateDB folder, I have included files that might be helpful.
+In the VertebrateDB folder, I have included some files that might be helpful.

+* `vertebrate_complete.txt`
+  * List of species I subsetted with.
+Includes Illinois fish, mammals, birds, amphibians, and reptiles, with common contaminants, and positive controls.
+* `merged_vert_aligned_filtered.txt`
+  * Full MIDORI & MitoFish database that has been PCR'd, aligned, dereplicated, and filtered but NOT subseted.
+This can be used if you wish to subset with a different list of species.
+* `vertebrate_subset.txt`
+  * CRABS formated subsetted refrence database file.
+* `vertebrate_tax.qza`
+  * QIIME formated subsetted refrence database taxonomy file.
+* `vertebrate_seq.qza`
+  * QIIME formated subsetted refrence database sequence file.